Yatsugatake Mountains 八ヶ岳連峰

 The Yatsugatake Mountains are one of Nagano's most popular hiking and trekking destinations.
 Located on the border of Nagano and Yamanashi prefectures and with the fascinating Suwa region at its doorstep, these mountains provide a great opportunity to venture deep into nature in upland Japan.

 There are many routes up Mt.
 Yatsugatake and the other peaks in the range, and you've also got a choice of day and multi-day options.
-If you're into onsen, you'll probably want to hike up to Honzawa Onsen for a mountain-high soak.
+If you're into onsen, you may want to hike up to Honzawa Onsen for a mountain-high soak.
 Along the way, you may even come across some of the creatures that inhabit these mountains.

 You can reach the Yatsugatake Mountains most easily from Chino Station in the Suwa region.